HermesCui/Data-structures-and-Algorithm/README.md

 Therefore, the average time complexity of `search(x)` $\in O(1)$.\
 (If you would like to see the formal proof for the average time complexity of search, check CLRS chapter 11.3)
 #### Open addressing
 When there is collision,the strategy examine buckets one by one.
-If one slot is occupied, it will plug in the node into another slot.\
+If one slot is occupied, it will plug in the node into next slot.\
 This process called probe.
 Besides, there are three ways to probe.\
 1. Linear probing\
     let H(k) is the original has function.\